coil-kt/coil/docs/upgrading_to_coil3.md

 ## Compose Multiplatform

 Coil's Compose API is largely unchanged, however it includes changes to ensure `AsyncImage`, `SubcomposeAsyncImage`, and `rememberAsyncImagePainter` are [restartable and skippable](https://developer.android.com/jetpack/compose/performance/stability).
 This should provide a performance benefit as those composable functions will often be entirely skipped when their parent composable recomposes.

+## Extras

+Coil 2's `Parameters` API was replaced by `Extras`. `Extras` don't require a string key and instead rely on identity equality. `Extras` don't support modifying the memory cache key.
+Instead, use `ImageRequest.memoryCacheKeyExtra` if your extra affects the memory cache key.